 There are many other things that make linear fireplaces desirable.
 Let us discuss them one by one.

-Because of the variety of their designs, linear fireplaces can be placed in any parts of the house.
+Because of the variety of their designs, linear fireplaces can be placed in many parts of the house.
 They are usually placed in common areas like the living room and the dining area.
 But they are also placed in many other rooms like kitchens, bedrooms, basements, and game rooms.
-Some homes even have linear fireplace in two or more different spots.
+Some homes even have a linear fireplace in two or more different spots.